 I am also drawn to the world of woods and folktale, where the impossible becomes possible and the imagination can fly.
 Here madness and evil skirt the edges of a shifting world in which the reality of human dilemma is explored.
 The stories of these people is complex yet insubstantial and fleeting, played out against the vast stage of nature.

 More recently I’ve been drawn to the story of starlings.
 The works require close looking.
 Thousands of individually ink drawn birds overlap one another again and again to create depth, pattern and fluidity in their aerial display.
 From a distance they seem abstract, random forms.
 It is only close-up you see the pattern, the purpose and togetherness of these starling flocks.
 Inevitably the murmuration (as in real life, I suppose) starts to take on a life of its own.
 I start with a plan but soon my starlings take over, evolving in unexpected ways.
 There may be a sudden change of direction by one small group as they strike out on their own determined path; another explosion of birds as if a quarrel has been had.
 But, each time, they return, swooping back into the safety of their roost.
 A little like family, a starling murmuration is a story of protection, sharing, gossiping and the joy of homecoming on darker winter days.

-Drawing media is my media of choice.
-Its warmth and natural versatility reflects the fragility of human life – easily rubbed out – and, just as a fractional change in the face or body can change how we view someone, so the smallest stroke of the pencil can utterly change what you see in a portrait or illustration.
+My media of choice are graphite and ink.
+Their warmth and natural versatility reflects the fragility of human life and, just as a fractional change in the face or body can change how we view someone, so the smallest drawn stroke can utterly change what you see.